 Although we've been speaking specifically of painting and writing, the crucial moment of "beginning" is important in all forms of creativity -- and each of us is an artist, a "maker," is some aspect of our lives.
 We make homes and gardens, classrooms and sanctuaries, families and communities; we create meals and letters and blogs and adventures lodged in our children's memories; and we all have things we want and plan to do, someday...and know we ought to just begin.

-"Until one is committed," said the German Romantic poet Johann von Goethe, "there is hesitancy, the chance to draw back, always ineffectiveness.
+"Until one is committed, there is hesitancy, the chance to draw back, always ineffectiveness.
 Concerning all acts of initiative and creation, there is one elementary truth that ignorance of which kills countless ideas and splendid plans: that the moment one definitely commits oneself, then Providence moves too.
 All sorts of things occur to help one that would never otherwise have occurred.
 A whole stream of events issues from the decision, raising in one's favor all manner of unforeseen incidents and meetings and material assistance, which no man could have dreamed would have come his way.
 Whatever you can do, or dream you can do, begin it.
 Boldness has genius, power, and magic in it.
 Begin it now.”

 * The Ausubel quote comes from "Novelists on First Drafts," which I recommend reading in full.